Python-for-geo-people/Lesson-4-Functions-Modules/Lesson/functions.md

 <img src="https://github.com/Python-for-geo-people/Functions-and-libraries/blob/master/img/Function_anatomy.png" width="400">

-The function definition opens with the keyword def followed by the name of the function and a parenthesized list of parameter names.
+The function definition opens with the keyword `def` followed by the name of the function and a list of parameter names in parentheses.
 The body of the function — the statements that are executed when it runs — is indented below the definition line.

-When we call the function, the values we pass to it are assigned to those variables so that we can use them inside the function.
+When we call the function, the values we pass to it are assigned to the corresponding parameter variables so that we can use them inside the function (e.g., the variable `temp` in this function example).
-Inside the function, we use a return statement to send a result back to whoever asked for it.
+Inside the function, we use a return statement to define the value that should be given when the function is used.

 ##<a name="3"> 3.
 Calling functions

 2. Let’s try running our function.
 Calling our self-defined function is no different from calling any other function such as `print()`.
 You need to call it with its name and send your value to the required parameter(s) inside the parentheses:

     ```python
     >>> freezing_point =  celsius_to_fahr(0)
-    >>> print('Freezing point of water in Fahrenheits:', freezing_point)
+    >>> print('Freezing point of water in Fahrenheit:', freezing_point)
-    Freezing point of water in Fahrenheits: 32.0
+    Freezing point of water in Fahrenheit: 32.0
-    >>> print('Boiling point of water in Fahrenheits:', celsius_to_fahr(100))
+    >>> print('Boiling point of water in Fahrenheit:', celsius_to_fahr(100))
-    Boiling point of water in Fahrenheits: 212.0
+    Boiling point of water in Fahrenheit: 212.0
     ```

-3. Now as we know how to create a function to convert Celsius to Fahrenheits, let's create another function called `kelvin_to_celsius`:
+3. Now that we know how to create a function to convert Celsius to Fahrenheit, let's create another function called `kelvin_to_celsius`:

     ```python
     >>> def kelvin_to_celsius(temp_k):